 “The Federal Reserve’s actions on interest rates and resulting dollar strength have created challenges in terms of capital outflows in several emerging markets,” José Viñals, Group Chairman of Standard Chartered said at a recent breakfast session on resetting globalisation in an era of uncertainty, hosted by Standard Chartered at the 2022 Annual Meetings of the International Monetary Fund and the World Bank Group in Washington, D.C.
 “This has made life more difficult in low-income countries with high levels of external debt.”

 Yet, globalisation has its champions, and for good reason.
 It has increased the global flow of capital, yielded better products at lower prices, advanced technology and innovation and improved international collaboration.
-Globalisation also bettered billions of lives; in the period of rapid globalisation from 1988 to 2013, the global poverty headcount ratio declined from 35 per cent to 10.7 per cent.1
+Globalisation also bettered billions of lives; in the period of rapid globalisation from 1988 to 2013, the global poverty headcount ratio declined from 35% to 10.7%.

 First and foremost, we must acknowledge that many of the relationships built over the past several decades are too deep to unwind and the benefits too great to relinquish.
 Trade, data and capital flows suggest globalisation is here to stay.